-But this does not mean they shouldn’t have a say in who is invited, or indeed how many people are invited, to their baby shower.
+But if mom isn’t the host, this does not mean she shouldn’t have a say in who is invited, or indeed how many people are invited, to their celebration.

-In terms of averages, the typical baby shower is a fairly intimate event with around 15-20 guests in attendance.
+In terms of averages, the typical baby shower is a fairly intimate event with around 15 to 20 guests in attendance.

-But this doesn’t mean you need to stick to this range, especially as there are some important things you should consider when deciding on the number of guests to invite, including the type and size of the venue, the budget, and how intimate a celebration mom would like.
+But you don’t need to stick to this range, especially as there are some important things you should consider when deciding on the number of guests to invite, including the type and size of the venue, the budget, and how intimate a celebration mom would like.

 So let’s take a look at baby shower attendee numbers in more detail, to help ensure the host, guests and most importantly mom-to-be all has a great day.

 How Many People To Invite To A Baby Shower?

 Deciding on who to invite to a baby shower – and by extension how many people to invite in total – can be tricky, because there is no one-size-fits all approach.

 If you are looking to follow traditions, then baby showers are normally quite small and intimate affairs, with only around 15-20 guests invited.

 However, these are just averages and certain considerations like the size of your family and social circle, resources of the host and mom’s preferred vibe or atmosphere all play a significant part in how many people to invite.

 So for this reason some pregnant women prefer to have a baby shower with as few as 5-10 guests, while others will invite up to 40 or 50 guests.